MSc Accounting, Finance and ManagementFind a programme

-You will study four core units and then be able to choose one optional unit from each of the key subject areas of accounting, finance and management.
-A fourth optional unit is selected from the whole range.
+You will study five core units and then be able to choose one optional unit from each of the key subject areas of accounting, finance and management.

 The final part of the MSc is a project-based dissertation of between 10,000 and 15,000 words.
 Options for dissertation subject areas are provided and you will be able to choose from a set of dissertation topics in these broader areas.
 Many of the dissertations are literature-based and you are expected to acquire and use literature search skills for a range of electronic and traditional sources.